5 Fun Things To Do in Bodega Bay

-Nestled into a particularly beautiful stretch of Sonoma County’s 55-mile coast, Bodega Bay is a favorite destination for Bay Area residents as well as travelers.
+Nestled into a particularly beautiful stretch of Sonoma County's 55-mile Pacific Coastline, Bodega Bay is a favorite destination for travelers and local residents alike.

-This long-time home to a fishing boat fleet is a small, friendly town with a few shops and art galleries and excellent seafood restaurants.
+This long-time home to a fishing boat fleet is a small, friendly town with quirky oceanside shops, art galleries and excellent seafood restaurants.

 Bodega Bay is jammed with hiking and biking trails that offer magnificent Pacific Ocean views, and nearby beaches are great places to picnic, gaze seaward, or go fly a kite (in fact, Bodega Bay has two kite shops: Second Wind and Candy & Kites).

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.